onlyverysmall/kitty.io/README.md

 The site is not available to the public yet, but the code is available now.

+Preview (Don't worry, I have hired a UX designer to help):

 ![Screenshot of Kitty.io](https://github.com/baalexander/kitty.io/raw/master/images/screenshot.png)
-(Don't worry, I have hired a UX designer)

 ## Table of Contents